top of page

 • Handling international business transactions

-• Representing a family member abroad
+• Representing family members overseas

 • Managing inheritance or estate matters